blue-veery-gmbh/spring-rest-2-ts/README.md

 so SpringRestToTsConverter requires instance of ImplementationGenerator.
 There are available two such implementation generators
    + Angular4ImplementationGenerator - generates valid Angular services with methods which corresponds to REST endpoints, they have wrapped return type into Observable
-   + FetchBasedImplementationGenerator - generates valid plain JavaScript classes with methods which corresponds to REST endpoints, they have wrapped return type into Promise
+   + FetchBasedImplementationGenerator - generates valid plain JavaScript classes with methods which corresponds to REST endpoints, \
+   return types  are mapped into Promise where it generic type attribute is endpoint return type

 There are supported following Spring annotations:
    + RequestMapping
    + GetMapping